 The start and finish locations from TCR No. 7 were to be used again in the 2020 TCR, but the direction would be reverted back to the traditional west to east format.
-The start had been planned for the final weekend of July 2020, but at the time of the cancellation it had not been decided whether it would be late on Friday 24th or early on Saturday 25th, July.
+The start had been planned for the final weekend of July 2020.

-The 4 control points were as follows, which are all marked on the map below.
+The 4 control points were as follows, and are marked on the map below.

 - CP1: Roubaix, France.
 The parcours included some of the classic secteurs of incredibly rough, cobbled farm roads in northern France that are used in the Paris-Roubaix professional bike race every Spring.

 - CP3: Durmitor massif, Montenegro.
-CP3 would have re-visited this stunning National Park in remembrance of the race’s founder Mike Hall because he chose it as CP4 for TCR No4, 2016.
+CP3 would have re-visited this stunning National Park in remembrance of the race’s founder Mike Hall because he chose it as CP4 for Transcontinental Race No. 4, 2016.
 Racers would have passed through the dramatic Tara river gorge and then climbed over the remote, high mountains on a minor paved road.

 - CP4: Transalpina, Romania.
-The race would have visited a high pass in Romania’s Carpathian mountains for the second time (the more famous Transfagarasan Pass featured in TCR No5, 2017).
+The race would have visited a high pass in Romania’s Carpathian mountains for the second time (the more famous Transfagarasan Pass featured in Transcontinental Race No. 5, 2017).
 This time it would have been the Transalpina road, but the parcours actually focused on a lengthy gravel/unpaved side-road.